 Coconut Curry Chicken Soup

 Making Coconut Curry Chicken Soup:

 Serve with garnishes, because that’s always the fun part of any soup!
-Lime, cilantro, parsley, or maybe some thinly sliced green onion and more chiles.
+Lime, cilantro, parsley, or maybe some thinly sliced green onion, and more chiles.

-Saving Money on Coconut Curry Chicken Soup:
+Saving Money on Groceries:

-You’re likely to find sales on Asian ingredients at your grocery store, often unadvertised, during the Lunar New Year.
+Look for sales on Asian ingredients at your grocery store, often unadvertised, during the Lunar New Year.
 If you do find great pricing and will use the items, be sure to stock up.

-(Since you won’t use all your chile paste, know it keeps well for weeks in the fridge and can be frozen, just like you might freeze tomato paste.
-I like to use a small Ziploc.)
+• Since you won’t use all your chile paste, know it keeps well for weeks in the fridge and can be frozen, just like you might freeze tomato paste.
+I like to use a small Ziploc.

+Coconut Curry Chicken Soup